dprokof/parsingUISandCRM/README.md

 pip install -r requirements.txt

 ```
 You also need to install a driver that will match your browser version.
-You can find it at this: https://developer.chrome.com/docs/chromedriver/downloads?hl=ru
+You can find it at this: https://developer.chrome.com/docs/chromedriver/downloads?hl=ru <br />
 Add path to chromedriver to main.py.